Southwest’s AirTran Merger: How It Changed the Airline Map

 Understanding Southwest Airlines

 Southwest Airlines, known for its low-cost and no-frills service model, has established itself as a formidable player in the US domestic air travel scene.
-Founded in 1967, it has built a strong reputation for affordable fares and a customer-centric approach.
-The airline operates on a point-to-point model, as opposed to the hub-and-spoke system used by many of its competitors.
+Founded in 1967, it built a strong reputation for affordable fares and a customer-centric approach.
+The airline operates on a point-to-point model, as opposed to the hub-and-spoke system used by many competitors.
 This strategy has allowed Southwest to offer more direct and often cheaper flights.

 Strategic Rationale Behind the Merger